kittrz9/nes-emulator/README.md

 <br>
 it only has support for NROM, MMC1, and UNROM games, and has a lot of stuff that is unimplemented and buggy<br>
 <br>
-it's also only been tested with a few games. galaga, tetris, dr. mario, metroid, and megaman seem to work fine but super mario bros gets stuck on the title screen due to not having the sprite 0 hit implemented, micro mages runs but the sprites are broken, and megaman 2 has collision issues<br>
+it's also only been tested with a few games. galaga, tetris, dr. mario, metroid, and megaman seem to work fine but super mario bros gets stuck on the title screen due to not having the sprite 0 hit implemented, micro mages runs but the sprites are broken, and megaman 2 runs but has the nametable get corrupted<br>
 <br>

 ## building